zrkhakim/zrkhakim.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm currently a Ph.D. student in the Electrical and Electronic Engineering, Yonsei University.
+I'm currently a Ph.D. student in the department of Electrical and Electronic Engineering, Yonsei University.
 I received the the M.S. degree from xxx university, South Korea, in 2012.
 I also received the B.S. degree from xxx university, South Korea, in 2010.
 {: style="text-align: justify"}